AsmaaSamirKhattab/Data-Analytics-Case-Study-How-Does-a-Bike-Share-Navigate-Speedy-Success/README.md

 tidyverse is used for data analysis and obtaining quick visualization to gain insight easier janitor is used for cleaning rows and columns of empty values lubridate is used for easy date/time application

+I will use readxl library to read excel files of te cleaned data.

 ```{r}
 install.packages("tidyverse")
 install.packages("janitor")